wp-plugins/humanstxt/readme.txt

 = Where is the humans.txt file located! =

-Usually in the root of your site, **but** this plugin doesn't need or create a physical `humans.txt` file, it serves it on the fly.
+Usually in the root of your site, **BUT** this plugin doesn't need or create a physical `humans.txt` file, it serves it on the fly.

 == Screenshots ==